-In 2018 the Mt.
-Pleasant Farmers Market runs from May 27th until October 7th.
-Look for it again around the end of May in 2019.
+In 2021 the Mt.
+Pleasant Farmers Market runs from May 23rd until October 31st.

 New West Farmers Market

-The summertime New West Farmers Market takes place at Tipperary Park at the corner of 4th Street and Royal Avenue in New Westminster from 3 to 7 pm on Thursdays from late May until early October.
-Free parking can be found on Royal Avenue, Queens Avenue and at City Hall after 4:30 pm.
-This market ran from May 24th to October 4th, 2018 and will probably start up in late May of 2019.
+The summertime New West Farmers Market takes place at Tipperary Park at the corner of 4th Street and Royal Avenue in New Westminster from 3 to 7 pm on Thursdays from late May until October.
+Free parking can be found on Royal Avenue and Queens Avenue, as well as at City Hall after 4:30 pm.

 Click New West Farmers Market for more information.